abhimeh-1824/Angular_Practice/README.md

 # Angular_Practice
-This is my angular practice and project srepository
+This is my angular practice and projects repository